 Vitamins A, C, E & K

-Yep, that’s a lot of vitamins - apples are so full of goodness!
-Vitamin C is essential for your dog’s immune system and overall health, vitamin A helps keep skin soft, silky and moisturised while vitamin E is a fantastic antioxidant.
+Yep, that’s a great source of vitamins - apples are so full of goodness!
+Vitamin C is essential for your dog’s immune system, digestive system and overall health, vitamin A helps keep skin soft, silky and moisturised while vitamin E is a fantastic antioxidant.
 Lastly, vitamin K aids bone metabolism and blood clotting - it’s all great stuff!

 No one wants their pooch to suffer from constipation, right?
 Well, one of the easiest ways to prevent and solve this issue is by giving your pup plenty of dietary fibre.
 Thankfully, apples contain lots of it - meaning you can wave goodbye to those toilet troubles!

 Apples are chockablock with these minerals, which are both incredibly important to your dog’s long-term health.
 Calcium and phosphorus are both critical components of a dog’s bone and cartilage development and maintenance.
 Enough of the sciencey stuff - let these facts convince you just how great apples are for dogs.
 Apples can:

 - Lower the risk of bone and joint diseases

 - Improve the function of the digestive system